Tackling problem gambling and debt

 If you have a loan or sign a contract with someone, you’re jointly responsible for repayments.
 If they’re struggling with gambling, you put yourself at risk if those payments aren’t met.

 Keeping your finances separate can help protect your credit score and protect you financially.
+So consider cancelling or removing your access to joint accounts.

-England or Wales: Sign-up to HM Land Registry's free property alert serviceOpens in a new window
+- England or Wales: sign-up to HM Land Registry's free property alert serviceOpens in a new window

-Utilise bank gambling blocks to ensure the gambler can’t gamble with your cards.
+Use bank gambling blocks to ensure the gambler can’t gamble with your cards.

 Recognising economic abuse